+'''

-Description: if $(DSPControl{pos:5..0} \ge 32)$ then goto PC+offset
+Description: if (DSPControl{pos:5..0} >= 32) then goto PC+offset

+'''

-First, the offset argument is left-shifted by two bits to form an 18-bit signed integer value.
+First, the offset argument is left-shifted by one bit to form a 17-bit signed integer value.
 This value is added to the address of the instruction immediately following the branch to form a target branch address.
 Then, if the value of the pos field of the DSPControl register is greater than or equal to 32, the branch is taken and execution begins from the target address after the instruction in the branch delay slot has been executed.